jjvanzon/Circular-Language-Spec/constructs-drafts/circular-language-summary.md

 - Identifiers
 - Objects
-- Procedures
+- Commands
 - Access
 -----
 - Generic Code

 ##### More Detailed

-< Overloading can only be part of procedures if you either cannot overload an object or you call a procedure to return an object... >
+< Overloading can only be part of commands if you either cannot overload an object or you call a command to return an object... >

 - Identifiers
 -----